folke/persistence.nvim/README.md

 - automatically saves the active session under `.config/nvim/sessions` on exit
 - simple API to restore the current or last session
+- make use of sessions per git branch

 ## ⚡️ Requirements